The Electoral Register

 Frequently Asked Questions

-- How do I register to be on the Electoral Register?
+How do I get my name on the Electoral Register?

 - If you do not register then you cannot exercise your democratic right to vote in any election.

 - It is much harder to obtain credit if you are not on the Register.

 - The council can take legal proceedings against householders who fail to return their registration form

 The full Register for the whole of Tameside can be viewed at the Council Offices in Dukinfield Town Hall and Ashton Central Library.

 Each Customer Service Centre and Library has copies of that part of the Register relating to that particular part of the Borough.

 The Open Register leaves out the names and addresses of people who have asked for them to be excluded from that version of the Register.
 The Open Register can be bought by anyone who asks for a copy and they can use it for any purpose.

 You can order a copy of the register and pay on-line with a credit/debit card.
 Alternatively you can pay by cheque (made payable to "Tameside MBC" and sent to Elections Office, Dukinfield Town Hall, King Street, Dukinfield.
 SK16 4LA, for the attention of Democratic Services), or by cash at Ashton Cash Office, situated in Clarence Arcade.